Fully Lattice-Linear Algorithms: Preliminaries

 \section{Preliminaries}

 In this paper, we are mainly interested in graph algorithms where the input is a graph $G$, $V(G)$ is the set of its nodes and $E(G)$ is the set of its edges.
 For a node $i\in V(G)$, $Adj_i$ is the set of nodes connected to $i$ by an edge, and $Adj^x_i$ is the set of nodes within $x$ hops from $i$, excluding $i$.
 While writing the time complexity of the algorithms, we notate $n$ to be $|V(G)|$ and $m$ to be $|E(G)|$.
-For a node $i$, $deg(i)=|Adj_i|$.
-The symbol `$\top$' stands for $null$.
+For a node $i$, $deg(i)=|Adj_i|$, and $N_i=Adj_i\cup\{i\}$.

-A \textit{global state} $s$ is represented as a vector such that $s[i]$ represent the \textit{local state} of node $i$. $s[i]$ denotes the variables of node $i$, and is represented in the form of a vector of the variables of node $i$.
+A \textit{global state} $s$ is represented as a vector such that $s[i]$ represents the \textit{local state} of node $i$. $s[i]$ denotes the variables of node $i$, and is represented in the form of a vector of the variables of node $i$.
 We use $S$ to denote the \textit{state space}, the set of all global states that a system can be in.

 Each node in $V(G)$ is associated with rules.
-Each rule at node $i$ checks values of the variables of the nodes in $Adj_i^x\cup \{i\}$ (where the value of $x$ is problem dependent) and updates the variables of $i$.
-A rule at a node $i$ is of the form $g \longrightarrow a_c$ where $g$, a \textit{guard}, is a Boolean expression over variables in $Adj_i^x\cup \{i\}$ and \textit{action} $a_c$ is a set of instructions that updates the variables of $i$ if $g$ is true.
+Each rule at node $i$ checks the values of variables of the nodes in $Adj_i^x\cup \{i\}$ (where the value of $x$ is problem dependent) and updates the variables of $i$.
+A \textit{rule} at a node $i$ is of the form $g \longrightarrow a_c$ where $g$, a \textit{guard}, is a Boolean expression over variables in $Adj_i^x\cup \{i\}$ and \textit{action} $a_c$ is a set of instructions that updates the variables of $i$ if $g$ is true.
 A node is \textit{enabled} iff at least one of its guards is true, otherwise it is \textit{disabled}.
+Algorithms, in this paper, are written as a sequence of rules; the nodes execute the first rule whose guard is true.
 A \textit{move} is an event in which an enabled node updates its variables.

-An algorithm $A$ is \textit{self-stabilizing} with respect to the subset $S_o$ of $S$ iff (1) \textit{convergence}: starting from an arbitrary state, any sequence of computations of $A$ reaches a state in $S_o$, and (2) \textit{closure}: any computation of $A$ starting from $S_o$ always stays in $S_o$.
-We assume $S_o$ to be the set of \textit{optimal} states: the system is deemed converged once it reaches a state in $S_o$. $A$ is a \textit{silent} self-stabilizing algorithm if no node makes a move once a state in $S_o$ is reached.
+An algorithm $A$ is \textit{self-stabilizing} with respect to the subset $S_o$ of $S$ iff it satisfies the following properties: (1) \textit{convergence}: starting from an arbitrary state, any sequence of computations of $A$ reaches a state in $S_o$, and (2) \textit{closure}: any computation of $A$ starting from $S_o$ always stays in $S_o$.
+We assume $S_o$ to be the set of \textit{optimal} states: the system is deemed converged once it reaches a state in $S_o$. $A$ is a \textit{silent} self-stabilizing algorithm if no node is enabled once a state in $S_o$ is reached.

-\subsection{Execution without synchronization.}
+\subsection{Execution without synchronization}

 Typically, we view the \textit{computation} of an algorithm as a sequence of global states $\langle s_0, s_1, \cdots\rangle$, where $s_{t+1}, t\geq 0,$ is obtained by executing some rule by one or more nodes (as decided by the scheduler) in $s_t$.
 For the sake of discussion, assume that only node $i$ executes in state $s_t$.
 The computation prefix uptil $s_{t}$ is $\langle s_0, s_1, \cdots, s_t\rangle$.
 The state that the system traverses to after $s_t$ is $s_{t+1}$.
 Under proper synchronization, $i$ would evaluate its guards on the \textit{current} local states of its neighbours in $s_t$, and the resultant state $s_{t+1}$ can be computed accordingly.